mono789/IA_UdeA_FlightPredict/README.md

 **Steps:**

-1. Open a terminal and navigate to the project folder where the `Dockerfile` is located.
+1. Open a terminal and navigate to the project folder where the `Dockerfile` is located (in this case, the root of fase-2)
 2. Build the Docker image using the following command:

     ```bash